Found in a thrift store when it looked like this:

 Acrylic paint over original art on paper/cloth canvas, 30" x 40" - 2014.

-No "before" photo, but the canvas looks about the same, except now with daffodils.
+Before: no photo, but the canvas looks about the same, except now with daffodils.

 Mixed media over printed paper canvas, 32" x 32" - 2016.

+I bought this at a yard sale.
 I used oil paint for the sky, then printed out a photo of an old steamboat to paste onto the painting.
 I used house paint to form the shoreline of the river.
 The reflection of the boat is mostly from the under painting.

 Abstract red image.